 - 2 Tbsp coconut sugar (plus more to taste)

 - Preheat oven to 350 degrees F (176 C) and line an 8×8-inch baking dish with parchment paper.

 - Add melted coconut oil and pulse to incorporate.
 It should form a loose dough that forms when squeezed between two fingers.
 Add more melted oil if too dry.

 - Spread the mixture into the lined baking dish and press down into an even layer with your fingers or a flat object (such as a drinking glass).

 - Bake for 15 minutes, then increase heat to 375 degrees F (190 C) and bake for 5 minutes more, or until the crust is fragrant and the edges are slightly golden brown.
 Set aside.

 - In the meantime, add rhubarb, strawberries, orange juice, coconut sugar, and cornstarch to a medium saucepan and warm over medium-low heat until slightly softened and bubbly – about 5-7 minutes.
 Stir frequently to prevent sticking.
 Then remove from heat and set aside.

 - Next prepare crumble by adding all ingredients to a small mixing bowl and using a fork or your fingers to mix ingredients into a crumble.
 Set aside.

 - Add strawberry-rhubarb mixture to the pre-baked crust and spread into an even layer.
 Then top with crumble topping and spread evenly to cover fruit.

-- Remove squares from oven and let cool completely - 1-2 hours.
-Once cooled, gently lift bars from pan and slice into 9 even squares, or 10 bars (amounts as original recipe is written // adjust if altering batch size).
+- Remove squares from oven and let cool completely – 1-2 hours.
+Once cooled, gently lift bars from pan and slice into 9 even squares or 10 bars (amounts as original recipe is written // adjust if altering batch size).